Diagrams, Fibrations, and the Decomposition of Colimits: Introduction

 to be considered as a (fibred) category over $\SmallCats$; explicitly, a morphism $(F,\varphi):(\CI,X)\to (\CJ,Y)$ with small categories $\CI,\CJ$ is given by a lax-commutative diagram

 in $\LocSmallCats$.

-Since one actually has an adjunction of 2-functors, the first nice, but immediate, consequence of the Guitart adjunction is the known characterization of the Grothendieck category $\int_{\circ}\Phi$ as a lax colimit of $\Phi$ in $\LocSmallCats$.
+Since one actually has an adjunction of 2-functors (\ref{Guitart}) , the first nice, but immediate, consequence of the Guitart adjunction is the known characterization of the Grothendieck category $\int_{\circ}\Phi$ as a lax colimit of $\Phi:\CB\to\LocSmallCats$ in $\LocSmallCats$ (\ref{universalchar dualGr}).
 Much less known, or expected, is the second consequence that we draw from the Guitart adjunction, as it gives us the connection with the CDF.
 Considering the functor $\Phi$ again as a diagram in $\Cat$ (and, thus, renaming the category $\CB$ as $\CD$ from this viewpoint), a diagram $T:\int_{\circ}\Phi\to\CX$ in a category $\CX$ corresponds to a $\CD$-shaped diagram in ${\sf Diag}^{\circ}(\CX)$, given by a family $T(d,-):\Phi d\to X\,(d\in\CD)$ of diagrams in $\CX$.
-If all these have colimits in $\CX$, then one has the {\em Twisted Fubini Colimit Formula}:
+If all these have colimits in $\CX$, then one has the {\em Twisted Fubini Colimit Formula} (\ref{newFubini}):

 with the colimit on either side existing if the one on the other side exists.
 This formula appears in the Appendix of the {\em Memoir} \cite{WChacholskiJScherer2002} by Wojciech Chach\'{o}lski and J\'{e}r$\hat{\rm o}$me Scherer.
-In Section \ref{sec:CDF-Proofs} we explain how the TFCF implies the CDF.
+In Section \ref{sec:CDF-Proofs} we explain how the TFCF implies the CDF, using a general confinality criterion (\ref{quotientscofinal}) for quotient functors (= regular epimorphisms in $\LocSmallCats$).